The Legacy Foundation of Southeast Arizona

 - City of Tombstone: $2,500 for less-lethal response equipment

-Foundation's Stated Vision: CEO Margaret Hepburn has emphasized the foundation's aspiration for "southeast Arizona as a health and wellness model for the nation," indicating preference for projects with potential for broader replication and systemic impact.
+Foundation's Stated Vision: CEO Margaret Hepburn has emphasised the foundation's aspiration for "southeast Arizona as a health and wellness model for the nation," indicating preference for projects with potential for broader replication and systemic impact.

 Key Takeaways for Grant Writers